bubblebenj/haxe-jsfl/README.md

 ### Trace output

-When link (-lib haxe-jsfl) passes as a library, 'trace' comes to be usable automatically.
+When link (-lib jxfl) passes as a library, 'trace' comes to be usable automatically.

 ```haxe
 trace("Hello World"); // Main.hx:10: Hello World